Find Affordable College Courses

 Saint Cloud, MN

-With a ranking of #7, Saint Cloud State University did quite well on this year’s best schools for international relations and national security students.
-St. Cloud State University is a fairly large public school located in the city of Saint Cloud.
+Saint Cloud State University came in at #7 in this year’s edition of the Best International Relations & Security Schools in Minnesota ranking.
+St. Cloud State University is a large public school located in the small city of Saint Cloud.

 On average, international relations graduates from St. Cloud State University take out $22,162 in student loans while working on their degree.